nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 --- abstract

 This document describes how Token Binding can be used in the 0-RTT data of a TLS 1.3 connection.
 This involves defining a 0-RTT exporter for TLS 1.3 and updating how Token Binding negotiation works.
 A TokenBindingMessage sent in 0-RTT data has different security properties than one sent after the TLS handshake has finished, which this document also describes.

 --- middle

-Introduction        {#intro}
+Introduction
 ============

 Token Binding ({{I-D.ietf-tokbind-protocol}}) cryptographically binds security